MicrosoftDocs/Viva/Viva/engage/troubleshoot-native-mode.md

 ### How does Viva Engage in Native Mode handle file name conflicts?

-It is possible that files previously uploaded to Yammer won't comply with SharePoint filename restrictions.
+It is possible that files previously uploaded to Viva Engage won't comply with SharePoint filename restrictions.
 When migration completes, the IT admin gets a report of any file name conflicts.
 Update the file names and make sure there are no file names with the following invalid characters before running the Tool again:

 - "
 - \*